Skip to content

 Flattens the passed array into a matrix.

 • N: Flatten the first N dimensions of the input array.
-If nothing, then all dimensions (except) are flattened.
+If nothing, then all dimensions (except the last) are flattened.
 Note that the batch dimension is never flattened.

 Inputs